 Don’t get me wrong, TEFL teaching doesn’t have the same responsibilities with regards to marking and paperwork as the school systems back in the UK, but we still work hard for our money.
 My way round it is to live simply and try to get satisfaction out of other means, like teaching students something that will help them in their lives.

 Having to be a foreigner

 I still love being a guiri – foreigner, having the adventure of living in another country, learning a language, and enjoying the decent weather; but sometimes life abroad gets on my goat.
-The economic crisis in Spain isn’t helping that fact that most restaurants try to short change you, add extra plates to your meal, or fail to bring out the stuff that you ordered, and then put it on your bill.
+The economic crisis in Spain isn’t helping the fact that most restaurants try to short change you, add extra plates to your meal, or fail to bring out the stuff that you ordered, and then put it on your bill.

 I had about four incidents with local louts while I lived in Ecuador and Brazil.
 I survived unharmed, but it could have been much worse.
-When I first arrived in Thailand I thought it was funny that everyone would stare at me because I was the only Westerner in the area, but in the end it annoyed me.
-Be warned, being an adventurous travelling foreigner is not always cushty.
+When I first arrived in Thailand I thought it was funny that everyone would stare at me because I was the only Westerner in the area, but in the end, it annoyed me.
+Be warned, being an adventurous travelling foreigner is not always cushy.

-Sorry if I’ve dribbled on your exciting TEFL bonfire, but I think it’s better to find out about the not-so-nice parts now, rather than while you’re away, like I did.
+Sorry if I’ve dribbled on your exciting TEFL bonfire, but I think it’s better to find out about the not-so-nice parts now, rather than while you’re away like I did.
 There are bound to be a number of things you’ll hate about TEFL, but the outcome will always be far more rewarding than the little niggles along the way.

 Baz is currently TEFLing out in sunny Seville in Spain, the lucky dude, but has previously taught English in Ecuador, Brazil, Australia and Thailand, so he’s pretty much an expert in all-things TEFL!